phishingclub/phishingclub/README.md

 ## Contributing

 We welcome contributions from the community!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on:
+Please read our [Contributing Guidelines](CONTRIBUTING.md)

-- Development setup and workflow
-- Code standards and conventions
-- Submission requirements
-- License agreements

 **Quick Start for Contributors:**
 1. Check existing issues and create a feature request if needed